 Speeding is a huge factor in high fuel usage.
 Maintaining proper speeds can significantly reduce the amount of fuel used by your trucks.
 Many truck tracking solutions provide speed information and alert you when a truck exceeds set speed thresholds.

 Excessive idling can contribute to high fuel costs for many businesses.
 When drivers unproductively waste fuel by using their truck as a climate control system, you lose money from your bottom line.
 Truck GPS tracking can help reduce idling times by alerting you when trucks idle longer than a preset duration so you can take corrective action.

 Truck tracking also provides location-based information dispatchers can use to provide proper routing information to trucks in the field.
 In addition, many systems have the ability to locate the truck closest to any specific job site.
 You can dispatch the truck that will arrive on the site first, thus further reducing fuel usage.

 Other major contributors to high fleet costs are unauthorized truck use and improper driver behavior.
 Truck GPS tracking can relay a variety of information regarding driving behavior including truck speed, engine start-up and shut-down and idling time.

 This information can be used to enforce driving policy and curb unwanted behavior like excessive speeding, tardiness and extended truck idling.
 Studies show that tracking your trucks encourages employees to work more effectively and stop utilizing company trucks for personal use.

 Quality truck tracking solutions can also provide the ability to automate timesheets.
-You will know exactly when an employee starts work, how long they take for lunches and breaks, and when they stop working for the day without relying on manual timesheets.
+You will know exactly when employees start work, how long they take for lunches and breaks, and when they stop working for the day, without relying on manual timesheets.

 Accurate, verifiable timesheets will streamline payroll processes and help you avoid paying excessive overtime pay due to timesheet falsification or unintentional errors.